Section 508: What It Covers and How to Comply

 Who does Section 508 apply to?

-Section 508 compliance is required for all federal agencies and can potentially apply to their vendors as well.
+Section 508 is required for all federal agencies and can potentially apply to their vendors as well.
 Government agency procurement teams specifically consider accessibility when making purchases, which means your business could be precluded from lucrative contract opportunities if your digital product isn’t 508 compliant.Worth noting, while Section 508 is specific to the U.S. federal government, there are states following suit.
 For example, the State of California passed legislation in 2016 that extended Section 508 regulations to all state government entities.
 Other states like Colorado have since passed state-specific digital accessibility requirements similar to those in Section 508.

 What does ICT include when referenced in Section 508?